johnwargo/eleventy-new-post/readme.md

 ### `paragraphCount`

 The `-p` command-line flag (described below) allows you to generate dummy content for new posts.
-You would do this if you were simply using the command to populate a site with a set of posts for testing or demonstration purposes.
+As an example, if you were simply using the command to populate a site with a set of posts for testing or demonstration purposes.

 The `paragraphCount` configuration option controls how many paragraphs of content to request from the [Bacon Ipsum JSON API](https://baconipsum.com/json-api/) and add to a new post.
+The value here must be between 1 and 100.

 ### `postsFolder`